 How aggregation works

 Typically, Eversource provides two services to you as an electricity customer, and your electric bill includes charges for both of these services:

 Otherwise, your primary relationship for electricity will remain with Eversource.
 This means:

 - You will continue to receive one bill from Eversource.
-This is the only electricity bill you will receive as a participant in the program.
+This is the only electric bill you will receive as a participant in Acton Power Choice.

 - You will continue to call Eversource if your power goes out.
-Eversource will continue to deliver electricity, restore service after an outage, and maintain the poles and wires.
+Eversource will continue to deliver your electricity, restore electricity service after a power outage, and maintain the poles and wires.

-- If you are eligible for a low-income discount, you will continue to receive that discount.
+- If you are eligible for a low-income discount or fuel assistance, you will continue to receive that discount.

-All households and businesses that will be automatically enrolled will receive an informational letter in the mail approximately one month before the enrollment occurs.
-If you do not wish to participate, you may opt out before being automatically enrolled or any time after enrollment, with no penalty.
-If you choose to opt out, Eversource will continue to be your electricity supplier, and they will use their own Basic Service price to calculate the Supply portion of your electricity bill will remain on the Eversource Basic Service rate.
+Participation is not required.
+You may opt out before being automatically enrolled or any time after enrollment, with no penalty.
+If you choose to opt out, Eversource will remain your electricity supplier, and they will use their own Basic Service price to calculate the Supply portion of your electric bill.